modelscope/evalscope/README.md

 - `--dataset-args`: Evaluation dataset configuration parameters, provided in JSON format, where the key is the dataset name and the value is the parameter; note that these must correspond one-to-one with the values in `--datasets`.
   - `--few_shot_num`: Number of few-shot examples.
   - `--few_shot_random`: Whether to randomly sample few-shot data; if not specified, defaults to `true`.
-- `--limit`: Maximum number of evaluation samples per dataset; if not specified, all will be evaluated, which is useful for quick validation.

 ### 3. Use the run_task Function to Submit an Evaluation Task
 Using the `run_task` function to submit an evaluation task requires the same parameters as the command line.
 You need to pass a dictionary as the parameter, which includes the following fields: